Note: This article was originally published on Wednesday, May 2, 2018 at 4:02 in the afternoon and has been updated.

 Speaking of which, remember the uproar by employees of United Airlines when the introduction of a new incentive program was announced through which instead of receiving a guaranteed small bonus, employees have the opportunity instead each quarter to win a significantly larger prize — such as one of ten employees to receive a choice of a Mercedes-Benz C-Class sedan or $40,000.00; or perhaps the sole winner of a grand prize of $100,000.00?

-Many other cutbacks have occurred with not only airlines, but also lodging companies, rental car companies, and other businesses of which the travel industry is comprised.
+Many other cutbacks had occurred over the years with not only airlines, but also lodging companies, rental car companies, and other businesses of which the travel industry is comprised.

 Cutting back on the value offered on a product or service is certainly understandable when the cost of providing those products or services increases — but when overall value is decreased significantly enough, the customer will likely be dissuaded from further patronizing the company.
-This is especially true when the experience itself has degraded significantly enough.
+This is especially true when the experience itself has degraded significantly enough and no advance notice of the devaluation was announced.

-Devaluations are certainly not the end of the world — especially when put into the proper perspective, as is the case of a FlyerTalk member who was devastated when he recently lost his daughter — as life is all about maintaining perspective and adjusting your expectations…
+Devaluations are certainly not the end of the world — especially when put into the proper perspective — as life is all about maintaining perspective and adjusting your expectations…

 …but unless a company offers such exceptional value to its customers that the cost of maintaining it is unrealistic — and that most customers will still patronize the company regardless of the reduction in value — history has repeatedly proven that simply cutting back solely to save money does not help to grow a company.